Introspectivegorilla/Final_project/README.md

 - Make the buttons functional (DONE)
 - finish flashcard shuffle function (Darasimi)
 - create table for flashcards (DONE)
-- find a way to insert the flashcards into the table
+- find a way to insert the flashcards into the table DONE
 - make sure each flashcard table is connected only to the specfic user (user_id will likely be used here.
 Somehow.)
+DONE
 - Interface/layout for flashcards where user can click on them.
-May resort to links temporarily
+May resort to links temporarily DONE
 - Way for user to type into a "flash card".
 Will need a form, but with a very different looking textbox (DONE KINDA)

+core functions:

+- Get whichever flashcard set user clicked on to render in play.html
+- Create a function that acts as a online flashcard thing (the whole point lol)
+- Make the back button not immediately crash the program
+- Fix certain graphics

+optional:

+- Different formats for different flashcards, choice up to user
+- Left and right button for if the user got it right or wrong
+- OPtional pcitures on cover for sets